-In starch processing, the food enzyme is added during the saccharification step.33 The hydrolysis of starch liberates maltose and glucose.
+In starch processing for the production of glucose syrups and other starch hydrolysates, the food enzyme is added during the saccharification step.33 The hydrolysis of starch liberates maltose and glucose.
 The food enzyme-TOS is removed in the final processed syrups and other starch hydrolysates by treatment with activated charcoal or similar and with ion-exchange resins (EFSA CEP Panel, 2021b).